 * practice real world conversations relevant to the student's life and goals * work with a student in their job search * explain to a student how to rent an apartment or buy a new home * prepare for their citizenship test

 Tutors meet with their student for one hour a week during the academic school year.
 A Program Manager is on-site to provide guidance and support.

-We are at the St. Barbara Parish Center once a week:
+We are at the Cicero Public Library once a week:

 No experience necessary.
 A 12-hour free training is provided and required.

 We are looking for tutors who are patient, encouraging, willing to learn, and are welcoming to people from different backgrounds.
 TEACH tutors are responsive to an individual’s language and cultural challenges.

 If you are interested in learning more, get in touch today!

 About TEACH (formerly School and Tutors on Wheels)

 TEACH, 100 South 6th Avenue, La Grange, IL 60525, US